Guy Garman: The Doc Deep World Depth Record Fatality

 In hindsight, it seems ludicrous.
 That fact it wasn’t readily apparent to Guy Garman and his team, at the time, should cause us all to robustly and honestly re-assess our own capabilities, strengths and weaknesses.

 Technical diving training should be a psychological ‘nut-cruncher’.
 A good technical diving instructor will leave their students in no uncertain terms of their capabilities.
-The ‘high-fives’ and “you’re a super-star” must end when you leave the safe surrounds of recreational, shallow, low-risk diving.
+The ‘high-fives’ and “you’re a super-star” must end when you leave the safe surroundings of recreational, shallow, low-risk diving.

 If you didn’t feel humbled by your technical training, then you got ripped off.
 If you don’t feel humble as a technical diver, then you’re insulating yourself from the big pond and the big fish within.